 - Use Your Phone’s Hotspot.
 If you have an international data plan with reasonable limits, use your phone’s Wi-Fi hotspot in place of public networks.
 Just watch your data carefully, as international overage charges are exorbitant.

 - Use a Virtual Private Network.
 If you must connect to an open network, use a Virtual Private Network (VPN) or other anonymizer to encrypt your computer’s data flows.
 (VPNs also mask your real location – useful for travelers who want to watch U.S. shows in countries where they’re not allowed.)
+I have used VPN Unlimited in the past and it’s worked out great.

 - Minimize Sensitive Activity.
 Avoid logging into any accounts, including email and social media, if possible.
 Definitely avoid sensitive portals, such as bank accounts, health management accounts, and work-related platforms or services.
 If you’re traveling for work or working abroad, don’t view or upload any client-related content until you’re sure your connection is safe.